Maria Boss

 Biography

-Maria Boss began teaching at UCLA Anderson as a lecturer during summer session in 1990.
-Since that time, she has taught MGMT 108 (Business Law) during summer sessions and the regular academic year.
+Maria Boss began teaching at UCLA Anderson as a lecturer during summer session in 1995.
+Since that time, she has taught MGMT 108 (Business Law) during summer sessions and during the regular academic year.

-In addition to teaching at UCLA, Boss has been professor of business law since 1987 at California State University, Los Angeles, where she teaches courses in business ethics, government and society for the Management Department, as well as business law in the Finance, Law and Real Estate Department.
-She received the Cal State L.A.
-University Outstanding Professor Award and the Cal State L.A.
-Distinguished Woman Award.
-She has served as the chair of the Finance, Law and Real Estate Department.
+In addition to teaching at UCLA, Boss began as a professor of business law in 1987 at California State University, Los Angeles, where she taught courses in business ethics and government and society for the Management Department, as well as business law in the Department of Finance, Law, and Real Estate.
+She received the Cal State LA University Outstanding Professor Award and the Cal State LA Distinguished Woman Award.
+She has served as chair of the Finance, Law, and Real Estate Department.
+She is now Professor Emeritus at Cal State LA.

-Before joining the faculty at Cal State L.A., Boss practiced corporate transactional law in Los Angeles for 11 years and represented management in employment issues.
-One of her Title VII cases went to the U.S. Supreme Court, where she has been admitted to practice since 1980.
+Before joining the faculty at Cal State LA, Boss practiced corporate transactional law in Los Angeles for eleven years and represented management in employment issues.
+One of her Title VII cases went to the US Supreme Court, where she has been admitted to practice since 1980.

-Boss has written articles for 12 publications and presented papers to more than 25 academic conferences.
-Her research interests have focused on corporate governance, insider trading, hedge fund regulation and employment discrimination.
+She has written articles for twelve publications and presented papers to more than 25 academic conferences.
+Her research has focused on corporate governance, insider trading, hedge fund regulation, and employment discrimination.
 She served as a grader for the California Bar Exam.

 Education